OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 When enabled, this option causes Airlock Browser to re-open the pages that were open the last time it was running.

 ### Allow Access to My Location
-Some websites rely on knowing the GPS location of the device, to provide, for example, navigation services.
-Disabling this option will prevent web pages from accessing the location of the device.
+Some websites rely on knowing the GPS location of the device to provide, for example, navigation services.
+Disabling this option prevents web pages from accessing the location of the device.

 ### Save Passwords for Web Pages
 When enabled, the browser prompts the user to save a password when it identifies a form submission with a password field.
 If the user agrees to saving the password, the password is stored in an encrypted form.
 When the user navigates to the same page, the browser will attempt to populate the password field.